Paul‘s Camp Review for the

 The other door from the little terrace leads into the bedroom.

 This room is beyond being basic.
 It has 2 small beds, two suitcase boards and that is it.
 No decoration, no pictures, no desk, no frame no nothing.
 Minimum like in a cell.
-From the bedroom you can reach the bathroom.
+From the bedroom

 The bathroom is brand new as well.
 Nevertheless it has an old style of cupboard.
 The toilet, sink as well as all tiles are new and modern.